davetropeano/lda/source/developing-lda-applications/index.markdown

 window.addEventListener('DOMContentLoaded', onload_function, false)
 ```

 As you can see, what this code basically does is load the LDA *utils.js* client libarary on line 5 (see [lda-clientlib](https://github.com/ld4apps/lda-clientlib)) first, and then loads *application.html* on line 7, which is a file you will write.
 If you choose to use the LDA client libraries (which we recommend) your *application.html* must contain an html body, but no html header or body tags.
 Other than that, you can put whatever you like in it - it can load and execute whatever javascript libraries it likes, and include whatever html it likes.
 A very reasonable thing to do is to use the 'standard' implementation of *application.js* shown above unmodified and consider *application.html* as being the real 'root' of your UI application.
 This is, after all, the normal way you build a web or mobile application - it all starts with your root html file.
-We will explain more later on this.

 If you look at the 'Todo List' application's version of *application.js*, you'll notice that it is slightly more complicated than the simplest 'standard' one above.
 It looks like this: